-Experts have estimated that the US health care system wastes between $550 billion and $1.3 billion annually; a midpoint estimate suggests that about one-third of all health care US dollars do not add value.1 Of this total, failures of care delivery, failures of care coordination, and overtreatment account for nearly 40 percent of identifiable waste.1 The Task Force on Low-Value Care will focus on the failures of the health care delivery system that expose patients to costs, harms, and risks that outweigh any benefits conferred.2
+Experts have estimated that the US health care system wastes between $550 billion and $1.3 trillion annually; a midpoint estimate suggests that about one-third of all health care US dollars do not add value.1 Of this total, failures of care delivery, failures of care coordination, and overtreatment account for nearly 40 percent of identifiable waste.1 The Task Force on Low-Value Care will focus on the failures of the health care delivery system that expose patients to costs, harms, and risks that outweigh any benefits conferred.2

 This waste contributes to higher commercial premiums and strains public budgets.
 Purchasers and payers often respond by cutting benefits or increasing cost-sharing requirements, which transfers risks to beneficiaries and discourages use of high-value services.
 Moreover, the money spent on waste crowds-out funds that might otherwise be invested in high-value services.

 The Task Force aims to accelerate concerted action to reduce low-value medical care and thereby reduce pressure on payers and consumers.
 To this end, we will: